baptistecabrera/bca-nuget/ReadMe.md

 ## Disclaimer

-- _Bca.NuGet_ embeds NuGet executable with version `5.6.0`, but a future version will allow to specify another version or dynamically find it.
+- _Bca.NuGet_ will install the latest version of _NuGet_ once at module import, but you can use the command `Install-NuGet -Force` to update it.
+A future version will allow to specify another version or dynamically find it.
 - _Bca.NuGet_ has been created to answer my needs to streamline my package automation, but I provide it to people who may need such a tool.
 - It may contain bugs or lack some features, in this case, feel free to open an issue, and I'll manage it as best as I can.
 - This _GitHub_ repository is not the primary one, see transparency for more information.